 When you meet a great new contact, after a brief chat, exchange contact information and make plans to continue the conversation at another time.

 When talking to others in person, you communicate a lot more than you realize through nonverbal cues.
 When you want to talk to someone, you naturally convey open and engaged body language.
 If the person is not someone you're connecting with, however, be mindful of your presence.
 If you have a closed off stance and avoid direct eye contact (gazing around the room for “someone better” to talk to instead), this can make a bad impression and even insult the other person.

 While you don’t have to develop a relationship with everyone you meet, you can still engage and chat briefly before politely moving on to someone else.

-If you promise something to someone you know or just meet (an introduction, link to a resource, invitation to an event), follow through on it!
+If you promise something to someone you know or just meet (an introduction, link to a resource, invitation to a webinar), follow through on it!
 If you forget about (or put off) the promise, you’ll come across as unreliable and undependable, no matter how successful you are in your career.
 This behavior damages relationships and negatively impacts your personal brand.

 If you’re busy and need more time to follow through on something, send a quick note and say you’ll follow up soon.
 Most delays are understandable; following up goes a long way in letting others know that you’re still thinking about them and will deliver.

-Whatever your professional goals are — increased visibility, new job, business growth, board seat etc. — networking is one of your most valuable tools to get there.
+Whatever your professional goals are -- increased visibility, expanded network, new job, business growth or a board seat -- networking is one of your most valuable tools to get there.
 Regardless of career success, many people still make networking mistakes that can get in the way of achieving their goals.

-Introduce yourself with a clear and impactful message, use positive body language, respond promptly to when people reach out and follow-through on promises made.
-Using best practices, you’ll expand your network, strengthen your personal brand and drive your career forward.
+Introduce yourself with a clear and impactful message, respond promptly to when people reach out and follow-through on promises made.
+Using best practices, you’ll strengthen your personal brand and drive your career forward.